Nuttycomputer/sonicwall-os-scripts/readme.md

 - show access-rules xml

-Then prune the file so you only have the xml document and save as `Sonicwall_xml.xml` in script installation directory.
+Then prune the file so you only have the xml document and save as `sonicwall_xml.xml` in script installation directory.